All Oklahomans Benefit from Tribal Generosity

 Many nonprofit organizations statewide are grateful to be on the receiving end of tribal generosity that adds up to millions of dollars in donations.
-Anne Clouse, vice president and executive director of the INTEGRIS Foundation, raves about the long history of support the tribes have provided and the stability they bring.
+Anne Clouse, former vice president and executive director of the INTEGRIS Foundation, raves about the long history of support the tribes have provided and the stability they bring.
 “I would hate to think that, if we didn’t have that tribal support through philanthropy, what our nonprofits would look like in this state,” Clouse says.
 “They’re very passionate about taking care of all Oklahomans.”

 The tribes serve as active and willing community partners throughout the entire state — from bustling metro hubs to smaller cities and towns.
 But it is perhaps the more isolated and remote rural areas who are most impacted by tribal giving.

 “What I don’t think a lot of people understand is how the tribes really fill that need so greatly in rural communities,” says Alison Anthony, president and CEO of Tulsa Area United Way.
 The tribes help fund everything from new fire trucks and transportation services to youth and elderly programs, housing and health care.
 “Without them, that would leave a vast hole that would affect thousands of Oklahomans.”